bekk/bekk-christmas/post/elm/elm-doc-preview.md

 ![elm-doc-preview displaying the documentation for the elm/browser/dom module](/assets/elm-doc-preview-2.png)

+The tool is a really nice convenience for those times where you don't have an internet connection.
+And even when you do, it's nice to have an easy way to see the documentation for every dependency in your app in one spot.

 ## Lastly...

 Lastly I want to thank every one who contributed to this years elm.christmas.